dsmiller95/computerraria/README.md

 cargo rb
 ./copy-bin.sh /tmp/pong.txt
 ```

+If compile errors occur at this step (for example `can't find crate for 'core'`), consult the dockerfile to finish setting up your rust environment.

 Start [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/), and from the main menu go to Workshop->Develop and click on the Build button next to WireHead.
 For convenience I'd also recommend installing Cheat Sheet and HERO's Mod from the Download Mods section of the workshop if you haven't already.
 Then open the new world you copied earlier in game.
 In game type:
 ```